 “We have the best schools in the country, it’s a core value and also one of our competitive advantages.
 So I am committed, and I believe we all must be committed, to excellence for every student.
 We’re number one in education and we are going to stay that way”

-Gov. Maura Healey highlighted K-12 education and child care as key priorities for her administration in the coming year.
-This includes her administration’s increase of the Massachusetts Child and Family Tax Credit to $440 and made cursory mentions of both free breakfast and lunch for all students in Massachusetts schools and free community college, though she did not return to the topics later in the speech.
+Gov. Maura Healey highlighted K-12 education and child care as key priorities for her administration in the coming year, including her administration’s increase of the Massachusetts Child and Family Tax Credit to $440 for 2024.
+Gov. Healey made cursory mentions of both free breakfast and lunch for all students in Massachusetts schools and free community college, though she did not return to the topics later in the speech.

 Gov. Healey detailed the story of Harris, a Massachusetts high school graduate who participated in one of Massachusetts’ Innovation Career Pathways programs, allowing him to gain early exposure to computer science and workforce opportunities.
 Remarking that “high school is not what it used to be, nor should it be,” Gov. Healey lauded the Innovation Career Pathways, saying that new high school standards would be tied to opportunities like early college and job training programs.